ybot1122/playground/ssr-rsc-intro/README.md

 # SSR and RSC Intro

 Hi.
-In this lesson, I will provide an overview of Serverside Rendering, React Server Components, and how they can be used together.
-It is important to disambiguate the two concepts, as they are intended to solve different problems and therefore should be see an as complementary or optional to each other.
-Using Serverside Rendering does not mean you have to use React Server Components and vice-versa.

-In this lesson, we will:

-- Create our own serverside rendering using Express.
+You have heard about about Serverside Rendering, Suspense/Streaming, and React Server Components.

+My goal is to explain each concept **in isolation**.

+I think it is really important to separate these concepts, because a lot of guides, tutorials, and meta-frameworks lump them into one "thing".
+The reality is, they are all independent concepts.
+You can use any combination of these.
+You can also use none of these.

+Most likely, you are using a meta-framework like Next.JS and letting that meta-framework decide for you.
+Well in that case, how about a peek under the hood?

+To give you solid understanding, I am going to break out each of these into separate topics:

+- Serverside Rendering
+- Suspense and Streaming
-- Create our own serverside rendering with React Server Components
+- React Server Components
-- Study and compare the differences in the payloads and bundling that happens, and what the server vs client does in each case.

 Let's get started.